 Obama makes biggest gun-control push in decades

-Obama presented his agenda at a White House event in front of an audience that included relatives of some of the 20 first-graders who were killed along with six adults by a gunman on Dec.
-14 at Sandy Hook Elementary School.
+Obama presented his agenda at a White House event in front of an audience that included relatives of some of the 20 first-graders who were killed along with six adults by a gunman on December 14 at Sandy Hook Elementary School in Newtown, Connecticut.

 "We can't put this off any longer," Obama said, vowing to use "whatever weight this office holds" to make his proposals reality.
 "Congress must act soon," he said, flanked by schoolchildren.

-His plan calls on Congress to also pass a new federal gun trafficking law — long sought by big-city mayors to keep out-of-state guns off their streets.
+His plan calls on Congress to renew a prohibition on assault weapons sales that expired in 2004, require criminal background checks on all gun purchases, including closing a loophole for gun show sales, and pass a new federal gun trafficking law - long sought by big-city mayors to keep out-of-state guns off their streets.

 He also announced 23 steps he intends to take immediately without congressional approval.
 These include improving the existing system for background checks, lifting the ban on federal research on gun violence, putting more counselors and "resource officers" in schools and better access to mental health services.